-Espacio Information Technology, S.A. ("Espacio I.T."), a Spanish company wholly-owned by Grupo VM, provides information technology and data processing services to Ferroglobe PLC and certain of its direct and indirect subsidiaries: FAU (until shortly prior to the FAU Disposal when such services were assigned to Grupo FerroAtlántica de Servicios, S.L.U. ("Servicios")), FerroAtlántica de Mexico, Silicon Smelters (Pty), Ltd. and FerroPem, SAS pursuant to several contracts
+Espacio Information Technology, S.A. ("Espacio I.T."), a Spanish company wholly-owned by Grupo VM, provides information technology and data processing services to Ferroglobe PLC and certain of its direct and indirect subsidiaries: FAU (until shortly prior to the FAU Disposal when such services were assigned to Grupo FerroAtlántica de Servicios, S.L.U. ("Servicios")), FerroAtlántica de Mexico, Silicon Smelters (Pty), Ltd. and FerroPem, SAS pursuant to several contracts.

 Under a contract entered into on January 1, 2004, Espacio I.T. provided FAU with information processing, data management, data security, communications, systems control and customer support services.
 The contract was assigned to Servicios shortly prior to the FAU Disposal; it has a one-year term, subject to automatic yearly renewal, unless terminated with notice provided three months prior to the scheduled renewal.
 The base yearly amount due under the contract for these services is \$641 thousand, exclusive of VAT and subject to inflation adjustment.
-For the period from January 1, 2019 to August 13, 2019 when the contract was assigned to Servicios and for the fiscal years ended December 31, 2018 and 2017 FerroAtlántica's obligations to make payments to Espacio I.T. under this agreement amounted to \$1,101 thousand, \$954 thousand and \$889 thousand, respectively.
-For the period from August 14, 2019 to December 31, 2019, Servicios's obligations to make payments to Espacio IT under this agreement amounted to \$552 thousand.
-For the year ended December 31, 2020, Servicios's obligations to make payments to Espacio IT under this agreement amounted to \$1,406 thousand.
+For the period from January 1, 2019 to August 13, 2019 when the contract was assigned to Servicios, FerroAtlántica's obligations to make payments to Espacio I.T. under this agreement amounted to \$1,101 thousand.
+For the period from August 14, 2019 to December 31, 2019, Servicios's obligations to make payments to Espacio IT under this agreement amounted to \$1,406 thousand and \$1,427 thousand respectively.

 Under a contract entered into on January 1, 2006, Espacio I.T. provides FerroPem, SAS with information processing, data management, data security, communications, systems control and customer support services.
 The contract has a one-year term, subject to automatic yearly renewal, unless terminated with notice provided three months prior to the scheduled renewal.
 The base yearly amount due under the contract for these services is \$826 thousand, exclusive of VAT and subject to inflation adjustment.
-For the fiscal years ended December 31, 2020 and 2019, FerroPem, SAS's obligations to make payments to Espacio I.T. under this agreement amounted to \$823 thousand and \$866 thousand, respectively.
+For the fiscal years ended December 31, 2021, 2020, and 2019, FerroPem, SAS's obligations to make payments to Espacio I.T. under this agreement amounted to \$860 thousand, \$823 thousand and \$866 thousand, respectively.

 Under a contract entered into on January 1, 2009, Espacio I.T. provides Silicon Smelters (Pty), Ltd. with services including the maintenance and monitoring of the company's network, servers, applications, and user workstations, as well as standard software licenses.
 The contract has a one-year term, subject to automatic yearly renewal, unless terminated with notice three months prior to the scheduled renewal.
 The base yearly amount due under the contact is \$266 thousand, subject to inflation adjustment.
-For the fiscal years ended December 31, 2020 and 2019, Silicon Smelters (Pty), Ltd.'s obligations to make payments to Espacio I.T. under this agreement amounted to \$264 thousand and \$254 thousand, respectively.
+For the fiscal years ended December 31, 2021, 2020 and 2019 Silicon Smelters (Pty), Ltd.'s obligations to make payments to Espacio I.T. under this agreement amounted to \$274 thousand, \$264 thousand, and \$254 thousand, respectively.

 Under a contract entered into on May 2, 2016, Espacio I.T. provides Quebec Silicon with services including the maintenance and monitoring of its network, servers, applications, and user workstations, as well as standard software licenses at Quebec Silicon.
 The contract has a one-year term, subject to automatic yearly renewal, unless terminated with notice three months prior to the scheduled renewal.
 The base yearly amount due under the contract is \$148 thousand, subject to inflation adjustment.
-For the fiscal years ended December 31, 2020 and 2019, payments made under this contract to Espacio I.T. were \$141 thousand and \$138 thousand, respectively.
+For the fiscal years ended December 31, 2021, 2020 and 2019 payments made under this contract to Espacio I.T. were \$147 thousand, \$141 thousand and \$138 thousand, respectively.